You need only 4 ingredients to make these delicious healthy no bake peanut butter bars. One little bite is enough to stop your sweet cravings!

 Then spread the dough into the dish by pressing.
 It is easy to use your hands.
 If you prefer you can use a spatula but I don’t recommend a metal spoon as it sticks to the mixture.

 During this time, the water you put over the heat will be simmering.
 You can put the chocolate and peanut butter into the same bowl you used in the previous step and put it over the saucepan.
 Then mix the chocolate and peanut butter with a spoon until melted.

 Now you can pour the chocolate over the mixture.
 Shaking the dish is an easy way to spread the chocolate.

 Keep the mixture in the freezer for at least for an hour so you can cut proper bars.
 Especially in the summer, you should take the bars from the freezer when you are ready to eat.
 They soften fast on hot days.

 First I cut it from the middle horizontally and then cut into 5 pieces vertically.
 In total it makes 10 large pieces.
 If you like, you can eat them that way.

 I like to divide each 10 pieces into 2.
 Even one small bite will stop your sweet craving.
 So it makes 20 small but thick slices.

-I hope you enjoy this filling no bake recipe as much as I do!
+I hope you enjoy these filling and healthy no bake peanut butter bars as much as I do!